crlf0710/charlesmine-rs/README.md

 and also see [this bug](https://github.com/rust-lang/rust/issues/53454)).

 ## MSVC builds
-Theorically nothing should need to be done.
-However to workaround [this bug](https://github.com/nabijaczleweli/rust-embed-resource/issues/11), you have to build under "Visual Studio Command Prompt", or run `vcvarsall.bat` manually before you invoke cargo to build the project.
+Currently there's nothing to do.

 # Dependencies
 Some dependency projects are built alongside with this project.
 Most noticably, [APIW-rs](https://github.com/crlf0710/apiw-rs), which aims to grow into a cross-platform GUI crate in a distant future.
+There's also [RESW-rs](https://github.com/crlf0710/resw-rs), which a resource builder that can generate .rc files and link them from build.rs rust code.
 They're currently at a internal development stage, and seldomly documented.
 Please contact me if you're interested in any of them.